Microinverter

 Software

-The ATmega328P is running a modified version of Kurt Hutten's code.
-The code generates a 10KHz SPWM output on pins 15 and 16 with matching square waves on pins 17 and 19.
+The original plan was for the ATmega328P to run a modified version of Kurt Hutten's code.
+That code generates a 10KHz SPWM output on pins 15 and 16 with matching square waves on pins 17 and 19.
 The square waves go through inversion MOSFETs to the gates of the high-side p-channel MOSFETs, resulting in each of them being active for consecutive 10ms periods.
 The SPWM signal goes to the gates of the faster, n-channel MOSFETs, thus modulating their output to create a high power SPWM waveform across the load.
+I ended up not getting a good enough input on the MOSFET's gate so I opted to use a square wave for both types of MOSFETs.

 The ATmega328P has the ability to monitor the grid's voltage curve through the board's "phase lock" circuit.
 In grid-tied mode, the microinverter waits until it detects a voltage peak and then activates when the voltage drops to 0, thus synchronizing with the grid at the 180° phase.
 In grid-forming mode, the microinverter spends anywhere from 10 to 200 cycles waiting to detect a voltage peak and then follows the previous procedure to synchronize with the preexisting grid.
 If a voltage peak is not detected within that timeframe then no grid exists and the microinverter proceeds to generate its own.
 Values are subject to change with newer versions of the code, you can find a link to the most recent version at the bottom of the page.